thorneliu/Java/InterfacesandInheritance/ReadMe.md

 The public access specifier indicates that the interface can be used by any class in any package.

 The interface body can contain abstract methods, default methods, and static methods

+#Staic method

+like class variables, static method in interfaces
+A static method is a method is a method that is associated with the class in which it is defined rather than with any object.

+Every instance of the class shares its static methods.